 Nearly 150 motion pictures have been filmed partly or wholly in Michigan since the dawn of the talkies.
 Some of America's best-known movies were shot in this Hollywood of the north, from the iconic "Anatomy of a Murder" and the films of the high-grossing "Transformers" franchise to the documentaries of outspoken filmmaker Michael Moore.

 Here, in chronological order, is a sampling of some of the most memorable films partly or wholly shot at Michigan locations.
-Some are Indies; some are major studio blockbusters.
-All are famous players in American filmdom.
+Some are Indies; some are major studio blockbusters, but all are famous players in American filmdom.

 01 of 11

 In this courtroom drama, James Stewart stars as the lawyer of a US Army lieutenant who is accused of murdering a bartender.
 The officer says he suffered temporary insanity, arguing that he killed the bartender after he learned the man beat up and raped his wife.
-But there is no physical evidence of rape and Stewart sets about reconstructing the events to save his officer client, according to IMDb.com.
+But there is no physical evidence of rape and Stewart sets about reconstructing the events to save his officer client.
 This iconic film, nominated for seven Oscars, was directed by the great Otto Preminger.

 02 of 11